 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No o
+Yes \boxtimes No o

-Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗵 No o
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.